Wednesday, 16 April 2025

 Another Rubber and Lube Event - Sunday 23 Feb 2025

 I cannot believe its been a year since the last South East British Model Flying Association (SE BMFA) event.
-My intension after attending last years event of making a rubber band powered model never materialized.
+My intention after attending last years event of making a rubber band powered model never materialized.
 Not for the lack of having a suitable model available, I bought myself a Guillow's Spitfire 16 1/2 inch kit but never got around to start it.
 Maybe I will start this year but who knows.

 Venue for Today's Event